 5.5.1 Description

-Many commercially deployed devices support more than one USIM (typically two).
-For cost efficiency reasons, a multi-USIM device implementation typically uses common radio and baseband components that are shared among the multiple USIMs.
-This use case enables that a user using a device with two USIMs with such implementation can have voice service associated with one USIM and data service associated with the other USIM simultaneously.
+Many commercially deployed UEs support more than one USIM (typically two).
+For cost efficiency reasons, a multi-USIM UE implementation typically uses common radio and baseband components that are shared among the multiple USIMs.
+This use case enables that a user using a UE with two USIMs with such implementation can have voice service associated with one USIM and data service associated with the other USIM simultaneously.
 The two USIMs may be from the same or from different MNOs.

 5.5.2 Pre-conditions

-User A has a mobile phone with two USIMs, i.e. USIM 1 and USIM 2.
+User A has a UE with two USIMs, i.e. USIM 1 and USIM 2.
 The two USIMs may be from the same or from different MNOs.

-The mobile phone uses common radio and baseband components that are shared between the two USIMs.
+The UE uses common radio and baseband components that are shared between the two USIMs.

 5.5.3 Service Flows